About the Thesis Fair

 - Make an appointment to meet at their office so you can visit the organisation and see the workspace, experience the atmosphere and meet the employees.

-If you cannot attend the Fair you can still view all projects on the Thesis Marketplace on.
+If you cannot attend the Fair you can still view all projects on the Thesis Matching Platform (TMP).
 If you find a project you are interested in, then contact the organisation’s contact person on the project page directly.

 If you have already voted and you know you cannot attend the Fair please contact us immediately at thesisfair-IvI(at)uva.nl.
 If you are ill or cannot attend last minute due to other circumstances, please contact us immediately.